lsst-dm/dmtn-155/index.rst

 **Science - Data Q&A**: https://community.lsst.org/c/sci/data/

 Primarily used for questions about the planned data products (e.g., scientific applications).
-This category is monitored by the DM-SST to ensure all questions recieve timely answers.

 **Support**: https://community.lsst.org/c/support/

 Primarily used for questions about applications of the science pipelines (e.g., errors returned during attempts to process data from other facilities).

 **Support  — Rubin Science Platform**: https://community.lsst.org/c/support/lsp

 Support subcategory for questions relating to the Rubin Science Platform.

-These categories are monitored by DM-SST members, and all new posts appear in the LSSTC Slack channel `#dm-support` to help us coordinate responses.
+These categories are regularly checked by DM-SST members, and all new posts appear in the LSSTC Slack channel `#dm-support` to help us coordinate responses.

 As a side note, there is a category for Data Management, but in most cases it would be inappropriate to direct a user to this category.
 This category is primarily used for discussion about the development of the science pipelines, and most of its sub-categories are private (visible only to Project staff).